Freight forwarding services industry highest in terms of number of establishments

 Unit of Enumeration

-The unit of enumeration for the 2014 ASPBI is the establishment.
-An establishment is defined as an economic unit, which engages, under a single ownership or control, in one or predominantly one kind of activity at a single fixed physical location.
+The unit of enumeration for the 2015 ASPBI is the establishment.
+An establishment is defined as an economic unit under a single ownership or control which engages in one or predominantly one kind of activity at a single fixed location.

 Classification of Establishments

-An establishment is categorized by its economic organization (EO), legal organization (LO), industrial classification, employment size and geographic location.
+An establishment is categorized by its economic organization, legal organization, industrial classification, employment size and geographic location.

-Economic Organization (EO) refers to the organizational structure or role of the establishment in the organization.
+Economic Organization refers to the organizational structure or role of the establishment in the organization.
 An establishment may be single establishment, branch, establishment and main office with branches elsewhere, main office only, and ancillary unit other than main office.

 Legal Organization refers to the legal form of the economic entity which owns the establishment.
 An establishment may be single proprietorship, partnership, government corporation, stock corporation, non-stock corporation, and cooperative.

-Industrial Classification is determined by the activity from which it derives its major income or revenue.
+Industrial Classification of an economic unit was determined by the activity from which it derives its major income or revenue.
 The 2009 PSIC which was approved for adoption by government agencies and instrumentalities through NSCB Resolution No. 2 Series 2010 was utilized to classify economic units according to their economic activities.

-Geographic Classification is grouping of establishments by geographic area using the Philippine Standard Geographic Code (PSGC) classification.
+Geographic Classification refers to the grouping of establishments by geographic area using the Philippine Standard Geographic Code (PSGC) classification.
 The PSGC contains the latest updates on the official number of regions, provinces, cities, municipalities, and barangays in the Philippines.
-The PSGC as of December 31, 2014 was used for the 2014 ASPBI.
+The PSGC as of December 31, 2015 was used for the 2015 ASPBI.

 The 2015 ASPBI uses a stratified systematic sampling with 3-digit or 5-digit PSIC serving as industry strata and employment size as the second stratification variable.
 The selection of sample establishments is done independently by stratum using systematic sampling.